-An empirical study and the underlying infrastructure for analyzing code, test and coverage evolution in real software using both static and dynamic metrics.
+Two empirical studies a decade apart, and the underlying infrastructure for analyzing code, test and coverage evolution in C/C++ software.

 Overview